Library Media Center

 The Media Center at Liberty Middle School is designed to meet the needs of both students and faculty by providing a wide variety of materials to supplement the curriculum.
 These materials are available for students, faculty, staff, and parents to use.
 The Media Center is designed to provide a quiet, friendly atmosphere in which patrons can access materials in a variety of formats appropriate to all interests and viewpoints. our goal is to promote reading and provide access to information.

-- Each student may have five books checked out at a time.
+- Each student may have two books checked out at a time.

 - Parents are welcome and may check out three items at a time.

-- Library materials are checked out to parents and students for three weeks and may not be renewed.
+- Library materials are checked out to parents and students for two weeks and may be renewed one time.

 - Reference books and may not be checked out and are for use in the media center only.

 - Overdue fines will be assessed at five cents per day.
 Overdue fines will not exceed $2.00 per item.